Updated: 3 days ago

 Low estimates in the USA are $50 billion/year, and high estimates are $150 billion/year.
 This is not even counting the liability of amnesty, and sociopolitical chaos.

-Add the rest of the public expenditures on illegal immigrant presence, and it is irrefutable – corporate “cheap labor” and immigration-pandering politicians are robbing middle class Americans to win cheap votes and finance their illegal immigrant scheme to reduce their own COGS and COSS for their own profits and competitive advantage.
+Add the rest of the public expenditures on illegal immigrant presence, and it is irrefutable – corporate “cheap labor” and immigration-pandering politicians are robbing middle class Americans to win cheap votes and their COGS and COSS for their own profits and competitive advantage.

 Priests, entertainers, journalists, and pastors with significant immigrant audiences speak about “kindness” to illegal immigrants.
 Do they speak about “kindness” to the people whose serf-labor and taxes are being robbed by these sainted illegal immigrants?
 Is theft and coercive labor now part of their moral dogma?
 If Caesar commands it, is it now virtue?
 So much for correct Christian theology and honest entertainers like Shakespeare.